What is B2B Social Media Marketing?

 It’s also where they’re spending much of the exploration and evaluation phases of the B2B customer journey, searching for relevant content, looking at how you handle customer service, reading reviews, and more.

-Take a look at these stats:
+Take a look at these B2B social media marketing statistics:

 - 90% of consumers will buy from a brand they follow on social media (Sprout Social)